AM311/Cybersecurity_Report/home.md

 The main characteristics of the hypotetical scenario are the following:

- - The organization IT services are based on a Windows Active Directory Domain Service,
+ - All the computers and devices of the organization are The organization IT services are based on a **Windows Active Directory Domain Service**, which is

 STRUTTURA GENERALE